phaag/nfdump/README.md

 nfdump stores packets and bytes counters always as 64bit counters.
 16 and 32 bit AS numbers are supported.

 Extensions: nfcapd supports a large number of v9 tags.
-In order to optimise disk space and performance, v9 tags are grouped into a number of extensions which may or may not be stored into the data file.
-Therefore the v9 templates configured on the exporter may be tuned with the collector.
-Only the tags common to both are stored into the data files.
-Extensions can be switch on/off by using the -T option.
-If you want to collect all data, use __-Tall__
+It automatically add extensions to store data for v9/IPFIX elements which are supported.

 ### Sampling
 By default, the sampling rate is set to 1 (unsampled) or to